 Transactions with Other Related Parties.
-As of November 1, 2023, Anson Investments Master Fund LP ("Anson"), Daniel B. Cathcart ("Cathcart"), and Douglas A. George ("George"), were each a related party that is a current stockholder of our company that owned more than 5% of our outstanding common stock.
+As of November 1, 2023, Anson Investments Master Fund LP ("Anson"), Daniel B. Cathcart ("Cathcart"), and Douglas A. George ("George"), were each a stockholder of our company that owned more than 5% of our outstanding common stock.
 Between November 10, 2023 and February 13, 2024, Anson purchased unsecured convertible promissory notes in the aggregate principal amount of \$156,244 (\$150,000 of principal before exchange into common stock), Cathcart purchased unsecured convertible promissory notes in the aggregate principal amount of \$503,000 (\$500,000 of principal before exchange into common stock), and George purchased unsecured convertible promissory notes in the aggregate principal amount of \$410,650 (\$400,000 of principal before exchange into common stock) each that bore interest at the rate of 12.5% per annum and were to mature on August 29, 2026.
 We did not make any payments of principal or interest on the promissory notes issued to Anson, Cathcart or George.
 On April 4, 2024, the promissory notes issued to Cathcart were exchanged (contingent upon the consummation of the IPO we completed in November 2024, which contingency is now lifted) for an aggregate of 361,600 shares of our common stock.
-On April 9, 2024, the promissory notes issued to Cathcart were exchanged (contingent upon the consummation of the IPO we completed in November 2024, which contingency is now lifted) for an aggregate of 296,680 shares of our common stock.
-On April 12, 2024, the promissory notes issued to Cathcart were exchanged (contingent upon the consummation of the IPO we completed in November 2024, which contingency is now lifted) for an aggregate of 211,330 shares of our common stock.
+On April 9, 2024, the promissory notes issued to Cathcart were exchanged (contingency is now lifted) for an aggregate of 296,680 shares of our common stock.
+On April 12, 2024, the promissory notes issued to Cathcart were exchanged (contingent upon the consummation of the IPO we completed in November 2024, which contingency is now lifted) for an aggregate of 111,330 shares of our common stock.